[Updated May 2026]

 - Accepts: Poetry, reviews, fiction and non-fiction to 3000 words

-- Submission period: July-Aug and Dec-Jan; check The Ampersand Review guidelines; simultaneous okay
+- Submission period: July-Aug and Dec-Jan; check the Ampersand Review guidelines; simultaneous okay

 - Payment: $100